phetsims/phet-info/checklists/code_review_checklist.md

   ```

   (5) String patterns that contain placeholders (e.g. `"My name is {{first}} {{last}}"`) should use keys that are unlikely to conflict with strings that might be needed in the future.
 For example, for `"{{price}}"` consider using key `"pricePattern"` instead of `"price"`, if you think there might be a future need for a `"price"` string.
+- [ ] If the sim was already released, make sure none of the original string keys have changed.
+If they have changed, make sure any changes have a good reason and have been discussed with @jbphet.

 ## **Repository Structure**